 - Make showing times easy for the tenant by giving them at least 24 hours’ notice.
 Also, inform the sales agent of what times the property cannot be shown due to the tenant’s schedule.

 - It’s always better if the tenant is not around during showings.
 They’ll be more likely to play ball if you offer them a reduced rent for the duration of the sales process.

-When selling an apartment with a tenant in place, you should ensure that the tenant remains happy and cooperative.
-Offering them a reduced rent until the sale is finalized will go a long way towards this.
+When selling your tenant-occupied apartment, you should ensure that the tenant remains happy and cooperative.
+Offering them reduced rent until the sale is finalized will go a long way towards this.
 But being considerate of the tenant and respecting that the property is still their home shouldn’t be overlooked either.